bpaulon/web-author-perforce-plugin/README.md

+# Important: The project moved to  https://github.com/oxygenxml/web-author-perforce-plugin
-# web-author-perforce-plug-in
+# web-author-perforce-plugin
-Oxygen web author Perforce plug-in
+Oxygen Web Author Perforce plug-in

 ## How to build
 'mvn install' will run the assembly plug-in which in turn creates the WebAuthor plug-in jar